 Pell Grants are awarded based on the student’s enrollment status (full-time, three-quarter-time, half-time or less than half-time).

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-An FSEOG is a grant for which funding is provided to Cheyney University by the US Department of Education for undergraduate, first degree seeking students iwth exeptional financial need.
+A FSEOG is a grant for which funding is provided to Cheyney University by the US Department of Education.
+Awards are made to undergraduate, first degree seeking students with exeptional financial need.
 Priority is given to student who receive Federal Pell Grant awards.
+Limited funding is available.

 - Students are awarded based on the availablity of funds.